 To determine the implicit price deflator rate for an agreement in default, a grantor should calculate the percentage change in the Implicit Price for government consumption expenditures and gross investment for state and local governments from the quarter subsequent to the benefit date to the quarter prior of default.
 For example, business ABC defaults on a $1,000,000 loan in the 4th Quarter of 2015 and the default occurred in February of 2020, the calculation would be as follows: 116.287 (2019 4th Quarter Implicit Price Deflator)/104.910 (2016 1st Quarter Implicit Price Deflator) = 1.11.
 Loan amount outstanding of $1,000,000 x 1.11 = $1,110,000.

 Grantors must, at a minimum, require that recipients in default of a business subsidy agreement repay the subsidy at an interest rate set to the implicit price deflator rate.
 Grantors may require a recipient to pay back the business subsidy at a rate higher than the implicit price deflator rate.
 Repayment obligations must be specified in the business subsidy agreement.

 Yes, the four types of financial assistance noted in Minn.
 Stat.
-116J.994, subdivision 7(c) are subject to the reporting requirements and penalties for failing to report outlined in that subdivision, and to the reporting requirements for grantors (Minn.
+116J.994, subd.
+7(c) are subject to the reporting requirements and penalties for failing to report outlined in that subdivision, and to the reporting requirements for grantors (Minn.
 Stat.
-116J.994, subdivision 8), but they are not subject to other requirements that pertain to only to business subsidies (e.g. the requirement to hold public hearing before awarding a business subsidy and the requirement to develop wage and job goals for business subsidies.
+116J.994, subd.
+8), but they are not subject to other requirements that pertain to only to business subsidies (e.g., the requirement to hold public hearing before awarding a business subsidy and the requirement to develop wage and job goals for business subsidies.